Showing posts with label the writer's life. Show all posts

 • navigating Montreal by yourself and discovering you can do it without being lost for too long

-• going swing dancing with a friend when you've only ever been teased for your dancing, and having it change your life
+• going swing dancing with a friend when you've only ever been teased for your dancing, and having it be the most incredible experience that opens up a whole new hobby for you

 I could have, and sometimes did, make excuses for why I wouldn't do any of those things ("I kill plants!" ....
 "I only speak un petit peu de French!" ...
 "I can't dance!") and life would have been fine, but I feel so much richer for the things I've done than the things I haven't.
 I do have my share of regrets ... things I've given up or let pass by when I felt that ugly resistance surface in my mind.
 It's insidious, isn't it?
 Telling you all the reasons why you shouldn't do something, drowning out the reasons you should.
 Ugh.

 Yesterday I finished reading Barbara Delinsky's Sweet Salt Air.
-I'll do my best not to spoil it (especially as I'd highly recommend it), but there's a character who's gotten stuck in a comfort zone - a beautiful one, I'll admit - and is reluctant, sometimes terrified, to step outside of it.
+I'll do my best not to spoil it, but there's a character who's gotten stuck in a comfort zone - albeit a beautiful one - and is reluctant, sometimes terrified, to step outside of it.
 To say any more would spoil the ending, so I'll just tell you I was crying as this all came to a head.
 Seeing someone face that fear, whatever the outcome, is powerful.

 Step 1 | Identify the culprits